Welcome! Please explore our site to see how we promote Nordic Sports in the Brainerd Lakes Area!

 MYSL ski lessons continued despite lack of snow!
 The Minnesota Youth Ski League met at Whipple Lake a few Sundays this past season where students, parents, and coaches found a few precious inches of snow along the east shore.
 The skiing was decent and the flat terrain actually helped with beginner instruction and practice.
 Our club arranged to have a 1/4 mile of Classic and kate lanes created in preparation of the classes.
 We would like to thank our volunteer coaches and Camp Vanasek Director, Vicki Foss, for making these events happen despite bare ground conditions across much of the surrounding area in January and February.

-The BNSC would like to recognize and congratulate one of our young club members on an incredible achievement this past week in the world of Nordic Skiing/Biathlon.
-Cam Christiansen, from Pequot Lakes, training with Nisswa NW / MN Biathlon and coach Bill Meyer, was the top ranked athlete in the Youth Men (under 19) category at this weeks US Biathlon Youth / Junior World Team Trails.
+The BNSC would like to recognize and congratulate one of our young club members on an incredible achievement this past season in the world of Nordic Skiing/Biathlon.
+Cam Christiansen, from Pequot Lakes, training with Nisswa NW / MN Biathlon and coach Bill Meyer, was the top ranked athlete in the Youth Men (under 19) category at the US Biathlon Youth / Junior World Team Trails.
 There were 45 athletes that participated in the Youth/Junior World Team trials this year in both the Youth & Junior levels, men & women.
-The Youth and Junior (under 21) World Championships will attract the best age group athletes from over 30 nations beginning February 17th through the 24th.
-This years 2015 IBU (International Biathlon Union) Youth / Junior World Championships will be held in Minsk-Raubichi, Belarus.
-You will be able to keep track of the results (and possibly some veiwing) by opening the IBU website and click on 'results' and/or the 'Euro-vision' link on the home page.

 Biathlete Training Continues: Video below from Youth and Junior Trials at Mount Itasca: